 Also, all proposals also have a unique identifier (like a course number) you can use to tag your blog posts or other online content with discussion and related materials.
 Later we’ll use this ID to connect the conference sessions with content from around the web.

 If you are selected to speak at Open Source Bridge, we will waive your attendance fee.
 We regret that we are not able to cover the cost of travel or lodging for speakers at this time.
 By not covering travel costs for our speakers, we are able to keep ticket prices low and make the conference accessible to the largest number of participants possible.
 However, if your proposal is accepted but you are unable to come due to travel costs, please let us know and we will do what we can to help out.

-Additionally, all those who submit a proposal but are not selected to speak will receive a $25 discount on the current registration price.
+Additionally, all those who submit a proposal but are not selected to speak will be able to register at the early bird registration price.